tclssg/tclssg/README.md

 * [Reasonably fast](https://github.com/tclssg/tclssg/wiki/Benchmarks);
 * Few dependencies.
 Experimental self-contained [binaries](https://github.com/tclssg/tclssg/wiki/Binaries) are available for Linux, Windows, and Mac.

 1\.
-A blog post differs from a plain old page in that it has a sidebar with links to other blog posts sorted by recency and tags.
-The latest blog posts are featured on the blog index and tag pages are generated to collect blog posts with the same tag.
+A blog post differs from a plain old page in that it has a sidebar with tags and links to other blog posts sorted by recency.
+The latest blog posts are featured on the blog index, and tag pages are generated to collect blog posts with the same tag.

 Page screenshot
 ---------------